orsonteodoro/gcf2/README.md

 not the one managed by emerge when testing packages or applying CFI an ignore list or exclusions.
 The entries can be changed if one decides to use a different ebuild revision with fixes, or can be rearraged so that unmergables get moved to the end of the list.
+Unmergeable rearragement should be done for already installed packages, app packages, or dependency less packages.

 Steps 14-17 should only be used after emerging @world with clang installed, corresponding to step 13.